Ramprasad-Group/polyVERSE/Other/Conductivity_anionic_water_uptake_swelling/README.md

-The data will be made available in an upcoming contribution by William Schertzer, Shivank Shukla, Reanna Rafiq and Rampi Ramprasad.
+The data has been made available along with the following paper:

+William Schertzer, Shivank Shukla, Abhishek Sose, Reanna Rafiq, Mohammed Al Otmi, Janani Sampath, Ryan P. Lively, Rampi Ramprasad, "AI driven design of fluorine-free polymers for sustainable and high-performance anion exchange membranes", Journal of Materials Informatics (2025)

 The dataset comprises 11 columns: